 Student eligibility is determined by high school enrollment.
 For the graduating class of 2019, seniors* at the following schools will be eligible to apply for Seattle Promise: Cleveland, Chief Sealth, Garfield, Ingraham, Rainier Beach, and West Seattle.
 They will begin their studies with the Seattle College (North, Central, South) partnered with their high school in Fall 2019.
 (View a table of high schools and their partner college.)

 Going forward, students at ALL Seattle Public High Schools’ in the graduating class of 2020 will be eligible for the Seattle Promise.
-They will begin their studies at the Seattle College of their choice in Fall 2020.
+They will begin their studies at the college of their choice (North Seattle College, Seattle Central College or South Seattle College) in fall 2020.